iliebabcenco/crypto-tracker/README.md

 ## Testing

-This project include 8 Test Suites with 27 tests and 12 snapshots.
+This project includes 8 Test Suites with 27 tests and 12 snapshots.

 The tests are written with Jest, and React testing library.